 Ghosts are invisible exhibitors.
-You’ll often see them looking a bit bored, checking their mobile phones, or hidden away at the back of their exhibit.
-Passersby generally ignore ghosts, as they seem more interested in their own misery and afterlife than generating leads or sales.
+You’ll often see them looking a bit bored, checking their mobile phones, or hiding away at the back of their exhibition stand.
+Visitors generally ignore ghosts, as they seem more interested in their own misery and afterlife than generating leads or sales.

-We’d suggest that they ditch the phone and take a leaf out of ‘Casper’s’ book to make a concerted effort to talk to passersby with a friendly attitude to gain attention and attract people on-stand.
+We’d suggest that they ditch the phone and take a leaf out of ‘Casper’s’ book to make a concentrated (concerted, is the better word) effort to talk to passers by – especially with a friendly attitude to gain attention and attract people on-stand.

 Mummies are generally slow moving ‘groaners’ at exhibitions.
-They’ll take part on-stand and following passersby, but are unwilling to put in 100% effort in to grab a lead or sale.
+They’ll take part on-stand by following show visitors, but are unwilling to put in 100% effort in to grab a lead or sale.

-With an aggressive nature, you’ll often see werewolves talking at passersby rather than talking with them.
-They’ll receive some leads through their sheer force, but will generally be left alienating passersby and left howling at the moon after not reaching targets.
+With an aggressive nature, you’ll often see werewolves talking at passers by rather than talking with them.
+They’ll receive some leads through their sheer force but will generally be left alienating visitors and left howling at the moon after not reaching targets.

-A witch exhibitor will draw in a passerby using magical powers, potions and abilities on-stand – such as freebies and on-stand engagement tools.
-However, their magic is short-lasting as passersby saunter away after receiving their goodies.
+A witch exhibitor will draw in a visitor using magical powers, potions and abilities on-stand – such as freebies and on-stand engagement tools.
+However, their magic is short-lasting as passers by saunter away after receiving their goodies.